37463746/TEA5767-Radio-Module-Prototype/README.md

   1. If the radio can recieve signals and covert them to sound
   2. If the radio can transfer information to the serial terminal

-In the final product the data will be sent to a display screen and servo motors instead of the terminal
+In the final product the data will be sent to a display screen and two servo motors instead of the serial terminal